kristiania-android-course-2021/lecture8-retrofit/README.md

 * Make a prettier UI / Better UX.
 * Add functionality to swipe to the next comic instead of clicking buttons.
 * Cache comics to avoid calling the API too often.
 For example add the comics to a mutableMap and try to fetch from the map before you fetch from the API.
+* Preload the next few comics so they show up instantly instead of loading on click.

 More difficult:
-* Preload the next few comics so they show up instantly.
 * Create an adapter and show the comics in a ViewPager2 view.
 Keep preloading more comics as the user swipes in the ViewPager.